donreiman/t-mobile/README.md

 #### Task 1-A
 1. What is done well?

+**
+application file structure is well laid out good use of feature modules ngrx is utilized correctly code passes TS-lint test components are well designed
+**

 2. What would you change?

+**
+make sure to unsubscribe from observable subscriptions libs/shared/ui/chart/src/lib/chart/chart.component.html markup references a non-existent component class property **

 3. Are there any code smells or problematic implementations?

+**
+When a component subscribes to an observable, it is good practice to unsubscribe in the ngOnDestroy method.
+Failure to do so can result in memory leaks and inadvertent duplicate subscriptions when a component is reloaded.
+**

 > Make a PR to fix at least one of the issues that you identify

+**
+created branch
+task-1-a
+**

 #### Task 1-B